-Hello everyone.
+Hello, everyone.
 Today we are looking at a cue that's going to be an important part of every dog’s vocabulary and should be one of the first things you teach your puppy to do.
 An eight-week old just out of the litter begin learning this straight away.Teaching your Beagle puppy to sit on command.

 Sit is an easy command your puppy will be able to do very quickly.

 Learning this will increase your puppy’s confidence and provide the ground work for more advanced commands.
-Sit becomes an essential safety cue used when you want your puppy be still.
+Sit becomes an essential safety cue used when you want your puppy to be still.
 Teaching your Beagle puppy to sit on command sharpens your puppy’s focus and redirect and starts the conversation between you and your pet.

-If your puppy greets guests to your home by jumping all over them, or rushes out the front door every time someone leaves it open, you can regain control of him by using your "sit" command.
+If your puppy greets guests to your home by jumping all over them or rushes out the front door every time someone leaves it open, you can regain control of him by using your "sit" command.

 Don't use your puppy’s leash to drag or sit.
 Physically pushing his bottom to the ground will not help.
 You will only confuse and frighten your little dog.

 Make it easy for him to succeed by training in familiar surroundings free from other distractions.

 This technique that’s great for teaching a puppy just out of the litter.